 Your personal data will be collected and processed primarily by our staff.
 Access to your personal information is limited to staff who have a legitimate need to see it for the purpose of carrying out their job within the SABRE study.

 We may have to share your personal data with third parties for the purposes of:

-- Data processing – creating digital versions of consent forms, letters or address labels
+- Data processing – Abacus Data and Mailing Ltd have been contacted to create digital versions of consent forms, letters or address labels

 - Data collection – Between major surveys, we may carry out short online surveys using Qualtrics, an online survey platform.
 Qualtrics is accredited to data security standards and is compliant with data protection legislation.

 We will only share your personal details with these third parties under strict conditions set out in a legally binding data processing contract.
 This offers assurances about the use, access and security of any personal data provided to the third party and prevents them passing on or selling your personal data.
 We also use Royal Mail for posting questionnaires, sending invitations to take part in other face-to-face data collections (e.g. home visits, clinics or focus groups) and other correspondence associated with keeping in touch with you.